nerohmot/sksd/README.md

 PS: the 'administring' part also should include adding/removing/re-arranging channels !

 ### Open issues
-- what about kite ?
+- what about kite ? (where does it run? local or remote?)
 - `spyder-kernels` does (as I understand) accept a python module to be run (remotely), however what about a package?